newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>They outsource our jobs, insource cheap labor and offshore our companies but make sure their own families and friends are taken care of.</p>
+<p>They outsource our jobs, in source cheap labor and offshore our companies but make sure their own families and friends are taken care of.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->